qv1ntv5/OSEP/ClientSideAttacks/MicrosoftOffice/README.md

 2. Then, we make use of [PSHTTPDownloader.vba](https://github.com/qv1ntv5/OSEP/blob/main/ClientSideAttacks/MicrosoftOffice/VBA/PSHTTPDownloader.vba) in order to download and store in the victim machine the msfvenom payload we crafted before and then we execute it.

-3. Finally, with the PSHTTPDownloader.vba, we make a [macro](https://github.com/qv1ntv5/OSEP/blob/main/ClientSideAttacks/MicrosoftOffice/VBA/README.md) on a Word document and deliver the document.
+3. Finally, with the contents PSHTTPDownloader.vba properly formed, we make a [macro](https://github.com/qv1ntv5/OSEP/blob/main/ClientSideAttacks/MicrosoftOffice/VBA/README.md) on a Word document and deliver the document.

 4. We retrieve the connection by using a [listener](https://github.com/qv1ntv5/OSEP/blob/main/ClientSideAttacks/Payloads/MsfVenom/Listener.sh).